RankSEG: A Consistent Ranking-based Framework for Segmentation: Conclusions and future work

 \textbf{Summary.} In this paper, we proposed a ranking-based framework for segmentation called \textit{RankSEG} that comprises three steps: conditional probability estimation, ranking, and volume estimation.
 Specifically, we have focused on the Dice metric and developed \textit{RankDice}, a version of \textit{RankSEG} for optimal Dice-segmentation.
 We introduced a key concept ``Dice-calibrated'' and demonstrated that \textit{RankDice} is able to recover the optimal segmentation rule, as opposed to the existing fixed-thresholding frameworks that are suboptimal with respect to the Dice metric.
 Computationally, we have developed efficient exact/approximate numerical methods, including GPU-enabled algorithms, to carry out \textit{RankDice}.
 Moreover, we established general theoretical results, including excess risk bounds and a rate of convergence for \textit{RankDice}, showing that \textit{RankDice} is consistent when the conditional probability estimation is well-calibrated.
 Empirical experiments suggested that the proposed framework performs consistently well on a variety of segmentation benchmarks and state-of-the-art deep learning architectures.
 In parallel to \textit{RankDice}, we also developed the framework \textit{RankIoU} for the IoU metric.
 The theoretical results are similar, while the computation for the optimal IoU-segmentation could be more expensive in high-dimensional situation.

 \textbf{Limitation and future work.} (i) For multiclass/multilabel segmentation, our results in this paper cover the overlapping (allowing) case; however, computing the optimal segmentation for the non-overlapping case is NP-hard.
 Thus, it would be interesting to develop a scalable approximating algorithm to utilize the proposed framework in the non-overlapping setting. (ii) The conditional independence, $Y_i \perp Y_j | \mb{X}$ for any $i \neq j$, is crucial for Theorem \ref{thm:Dice_bayes} and subsequent theorems in Section \ref{sec:theory}.
-In some segmentation applications, it is of interest to extend the proposed frameworks and theorems with locally dependent outcomes. (iii) Moreover, it is also of interest to incorporate learning-to-rank approaches to our framework \citep{clemenccon2008ranking,chapelle2011yahoo}.
+In some segmentation applications, it is of interest to extend the proposed frameworks and theorems with locally dependent outcomes. (iii) When given the testing features, the proposed method can be extended to maximize the F1-score in classification tasks.

 \acks{We would like to acknowledge support for this project from the HK RGC-ECS 24302422 and the CUHK direct fund.
 Ben Dai developed the main framework (\textit{RankDice}), theory, algorithms and experiments.
 Chunlin Li mainly extended \textit{RankDice} to \textit{RankIoU} (Section \ref{sec:IoU})}, and partly contributed to the proof of Lemma \ref{lem:shrinkage} and Theorem \ref{thm:risk_bound}.
 We would like to thank the referees and the Action Editor for constructive feedback which greatly improved this work.